xiumingzhang/xiuminglib/doc/source/index.rst

     git clone https://github.com/xiumingzhang/xiuminglib.git
     export PYTHONPATH="<your_local_dir>/xiuminglib/":"$PYTHONPATH"

+The library is being developed and tested with Python 3.6.3.

 Dependencies
 ------------

-The library is being developed under Python 3.6.3.
 Besides super standard packages (like NumPy), you need:

     SciPy
         If you use conda, it's as easy as ``conda install scipy``.